PaulPawlowski/MNIST-neural-network/README.md

 # MNIST-neural-network

 This C++ program is a neural network classifier for the MNIST handwritten digit dataset.
 The dataset can be downloaded from http://yann.lecun.com/exdb/mnist/.
 OpenCV is used to read the images.
-Armadillo is used for optimised matrix multiplication (BLAS).
+Armadillo is used for faster linear algebra computation (BLAS).

 The dataset (n = 70,000) is comprised of a training set (n = 60,0000) and a test set (n = 10,000).
 The network uses a quadratic cost function, sigmoid activation functions, and Xavier-initialised weights.
 Mini-batch gradient descent is used for training.
 Following the completion of a training epoch, the training set is shuffled and the network's performance is measured by evaluating the fraction of the test set accurately classified.